 On February 13, 1857, Almanzo James Wilder was born in Burke, New York.
 Almanzo had a happy childhood growing up on the family farm.
-Later, he met and married Laura Ingalls and they eventually settled in Mansfield, Missouri, where the Little House books were written including Farmer Boy, which describes a year in Almanzo's life on the Burke homestead.
+Later, he met and married Laura Ingalls and they eventually settled in Mansfield, Missouri, where she would write the Little House series of books, including Farmer Boy, which describes a year in Almanzo's life on the Burke homestead.

-Come visit and get an idea of what life was like for a rural farm family in 1870.
+Today, the homestead is open to the public.
+Come visit and get an idea of what life was like on a rural farm family in 1870.
 Tour the homestead museum, house, and barns, as well as a traditional 1800s one-room schoolhouse.

 Open for the season: Memorial Weekend through September 30, Monday - Saturday from 10 a.m. - 4 p.m. and Sundays from noon - 4 p.m.
 The last tour on all days is 3 p.m. sharp.